 Looking for other solutions to your testing needs?
 Find the kits that’s right for you.GlutenTox Pro Surface – easy-to-use surface only testingGlutenTox Sticks Plus – for challenging matrices (requires lab equipment)

-What is the expiration date of the kit?Expiration dates are clearly printed on each kit, but are generally at least a year from the ship date.
+What is the expiration date of the kit?Expiration dates are clearly printed on each kit, but are generally at least six months from the ship date.
 You will know if you are using a test that has expired because the blue control line will not appear when you run the test.